coinlawyer/rsschool-cv/cv.md

 #### Also you could track my progress at [codewars](https://www.codewars.com/users/coinlawyer)

 ### **Experience**
-All my experience I've gain during my recent education process.
-So I haven't any production experience.
+All my experience I've got during my recent education process.
+So I haven't had any production experience.

 ### **Education**
 Graduaded from Law Faculty of Ivan Franko National University of L'viv, Ukraine.
 Master's degree in 2008.